 After graduating from Temple University with her law degree in 1986, Attorney Weber was selected as a federal judicial law clerk for the Honorable Louis C. Bechtle, Federal District Judge, Eastern District of Pennsylvania in Philadelphia.
 She then accepted a position as an Assistant United States Attorney for the Eastern District of Pennsylvania.
 It was when she was working in the United States Attorney’s office that she was first exposed to the complexities of government benefit programs like Medicare and Medicaid.
 She investigated and criminally convicted the first Medicare money laundering seizure case in the country.
 Her work in that case won her the Department of Health & Human Services Inspector General’s Integrity Award.

 In 2001, Attorney Weber returned to Central Pennsylvania.
 When she began helping an aging family member with her own estate and long-term care needs, Attorney Weber began to realize how difficult it can be for seniors and their families to understand the maze of long-term care.
 She soon decided to focus her practice on sophisticated estate planning and elder law; she joined Marshall, Parker & Associates in 2004.
 She became a Principal of Marshall, Parker & Weber in 2010 and assumed the role of Managing Principal in 2011.
-In her role as Managing Principal, Attorney Weber is responsible for managing and overseeing all of the operations of the firm in addition to meeting with her estate planning, long-term care and gas royalty clients.
+In her role as Managing Principal, Attorney Weber is responsible for managing and overseeing all of the operations of the firm in addition to meeting with her estate planning, long-term care and business succession planning clients.